iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Data conflict rejection

-When multiple [Briefcase]($backend)s contribute changesets to an iModel, conflicts can arise.
+When more than one [Briefcase]($docs/learning/imodelhub/briefcases) contributes changesets to an iModel, conflicts can arise.
 For example:

 1. Briefcases A and B both modify the same element locally.
 2. Briefcase A pushes its changes to iModelHub.